 The pandemic has seen an increase in demand for business messaging channels.
 According to a white paper from Mobilesquared, A2P SMS increased by 77% during lockdown – it was the go-to channel for businesses.
+Texting for business communication is now a fundamental part of an effective marketing strategy.

 SMS is one of the most direct and accessible communication channels available.
 Everyone with a mobile phone can receive text messages, even if they have a basic cellphone.
 SMS also boasts lucrative open rates (98% compared to 21.33% for the average email open rate).
+While phone calls are also effective, they can be inconvenient if you catch the person at the wrong time.

 Using SMS for business communication offers several benefits, including: